ZEBRA battery: ZEBRA

 This is a rigid compound that seals small cracks.
 If larger cracks form the cell with short-circuit to some degree, and has to be removed from the battery circuit.

 The charge curve of the ZEBRA design has a rather abrupt voltage drop just before the cell is fully discharged.
 This makes it difficult to know the state of charge (SOC) and whether the battery is about to "die".
-To help reduce this, additional aluminum metal power is added to produce a second reaction:
+To help reduce this, additional aluminum power is added to produce a second reaction: